 In order to achieve our academic growth and achievement goals, we know that parents are critical partners in the endeavor.
-We know that parents of our socioeconomically disadvantaged students may benefit from additional opportunities that increase their ability to support their students' learning, to advocate for their needs and prepare to successfully navigate the systems in high school and college.
+We know that parents of our socioeconomically disadvantaged students may benefit from additional opportunities that increase their ability to support their students' learning.
 Parents of English Learners benefit from additional outreach to support their students in English Language Development.
-We also know that in order to be successful, we need to provide additional communication, in languages other than English where needed, and that the school needs continual parent input to inform plans.
+In 2022-23, 92% of our families responded positively to items regarding feelings of connectedness with the school.